-• Build the solver based on a solver configuration (in this case an XML file).
+• Build the Solver based on a solver configuration (in this case an XML file from the classpath).

 • Load the problem.
 CloudBalancingGenerator generates a random problem: you'll replace this with a class that loads a real problem, for example from a database.